COVID-19 Cover Update

 A travel insurance policy that provides specific cover for epilepsy takes away any worry, leaving you confident in the knowledge you’ll be protected should anything happen.
-What’s more, we’re here to help you find the right cover for you and as simply as possible, comparing prices from over 30 leading travel insurance providers in one place.
+What’s more, we’re here to help you find the right cover for you and as simply as possible, comparing prices from over 30 leading travel insurance companies all in one place.

-- Emergency medical expenses and repatriation - if you’re hospitalised, or even need to be brought back to the UK for treatment as a result of your epilepsy.
+- Emergency medical expenses and repatriation - if you’re hospitalised, or even need to be brought back to the UK for medical treatment as a result of your epilepsy.

-- Lost, stolen or damaged personal belongings - this could include any medication that you’re taking with you to treat your epilepsy.
+- Lost, stolen, or damaged personal belongings - this could include any medication that you’re taking with you to treat your epilepsy.

-- Cancellation and curtailment - if you suddenly decide to cancel your trip, or end up cutting it short.
+- Cancellation and curtailment - if you suddenly decide to cancel your trip or end up cutting it short.

 - Travel delay - if your flight is delayed, you may be covered for your additional expenses.

-- Personal liability - if you cause accidental damage to another person, or someone else’s property - cover is provided.
+- Personal liability - if you cause accidental damage to another person or someone else’s property - cover is provided.

 For example, some of the questions you may be asked are: